 This preference for ASCII is not a caprice.
 If you're old like me you surely remember the times when computers spoke only English.
 It just the way computers evolved and believe it or not international characters support is still a work in progress as it probably will be for a long long time.
 Without exaggerating, when talking about software in general, think of internationalization support as a prosthesis.

 All the above said, if your mail client isn't able to accomplish any of these points change it for a decent one.
 I currently use Mutt, but it's a command line application (specific for advanced Unix users,) if as most people out there you are a graphical desktop user and prefer a WYSIWYG interface, I'd recommend you Sylpheed.

 It's easier and more clear for computer software to distinguish a double new line than other methods like first line indentation.
 For the same reason you may put URLs (links) alone in its own line, also between empty lines.

-As any detail that helps to distinguish text units in a more clear way, using double space between sentences (assuming you're using plain text and a mono spaced font) makes text more comfortable to read.
-Differentiating sentence spacing from word spacing was a traditional method used by many printers before 20th century, unfortunately, laziness always wins the battle, so this nice feature was subtlety disappearing.
-By the way, did you notice the space between sentences in this web site text?
-Neither HTML nor CSS give you a formal way to accomplish it, I have to fool your browser combining a “ ” (no-break space HTML entity) with a normal space.
+As any detail that helps to distinguish text units in a more clear way, using double space between sentences (in case you're editing plain text) makes reading more comfortable.
+Differentiating sentence spacing from word spacing was a common practice of many printers before 20th century, it can be observed also in manuscripts.
+Did you notice the space between sentences used in this web site?
+Neither HTML nor CSS give you a formal way to accomplish it, I have to fool your browser inserting “ ” (no-break space HTML entity plus normal space.)